 The destination we now know was South Africa.
 On reaching Freetown the convoy was split in to two parts and WS17A, which contained Karanja, sailed from Freetown escorted by a battleship, a cruiser and eight destroyers for Durban in S. Africa.

-In Durban the two parts of WS 17 were reformed and the convoy sailed.
+In Durban, the two parts of WS 17 were reformed and the convoy sailed.

 The destination was Madagascar, which was held by the Vichy French and Churchill was concerned that if the Germans overran Vichy France, then Madagascar would allow Japanese submarines to harass allied shipping in the Indian ocean.

 As you see Madagascar was too close to Kenya and Tanzania (then it was called Tanganyika), which were both under British control.
-Plus it was a short sail from Durban in South Africa.
-Mozambique was Portuguese territory and they were neutral during the war.
+Plus, it was a short sail from Durban in South Africa.
+Mozambique was Portuguese territory, and they were neutral during the war.

 Operation Ironclad was the invasion of Madagascar in May 1942, and HMS Karanja carried the Royal Welsh Fusiliers, who landed at white beach.
 In all, fifty ships took part in the invasion.
-Dummy paratroopers where used to confuse the defense of the island.
+Dummy paratroopers were used to confuse the defence of the island.
 This idea was used again at D Day and again at the attack on Arnhem, which is better known as ‘A Bridge Too Far’.

-After two days of fighting Diego Suarez surrendered, but the capital refused and the fighting dragged on for another six months.
-During the time that the fleet was in attendance a Japanese submarine torpedoed a tanker, and damaged the battleship HMS Ramillies.
+After two days of fighting Diego Suarez surrendered, but the capital refused, and the fighting dragged on for another six months.
+During the time that the fleet was in attendance a Japanese submarine torpedoed a tanker and damaged the battleship HMS Ramillies.

 Later in 1942 HMS Karanja had returned to the UK and had been allocated to a new convoy and a new landing called Operation Torch, which was the allied invasion of North Africa.